 Brains, leadership and belief

-In the summer of 1963, a quarter of a million people showed up on the mall in Washington D.C. to hear Dr Martin Luther King Jr. speak.
+In the summer of 1963, a quarter of a million people showed up at the mall in Washington D.C. to hear Dr. Martin Luther King Jr. speak.

 Dr. King was not the only man in America who was a great orator.